 This shoe feels refined and like some of the older and early cross-training shoes from Nike, Reebok, and even Inov-8.
 As someone who often gravitates towards “less is more” style training shoes, I’ve thoroughly enjoyed this about the Savage 1.

-At times, shoes like the Nike Metcon 9 and Reebok Nano X3 feel over-engineered so it’s nice having another model on the market that feels like the earlier days of cross-training shoes.
+At times, shoes like the Nike Metcon 9 and Reebok Nano X3 feel overengineered, so it’s nice to have another model on the market that feels like the earlier days of cross-training shoes.

 In the context of feeling “minimalist,” I’m alluding to this shoe’s upper construction being relatively simple and it has a lower stack height with a dense midsole and grippy outsole.